MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

 > * [Unity Windows](unity-windows.md)

 > [!NOTE]
 > Starting with version 1.11.0 of the App Center Push SDK, calling `push:didReceivePushNotification:` within a `UNUserNotificationCenterDelegate` is no longer necessary.
-If you implemented a `UNUserNotificationCenterDelegate` and are calling the `push:didReceivePushNotification:` callback, please refer to [the App Center SDK migration guide](migration/ios.md) to migrate your code.
+If you implemented a `UNUserNotificationCenterDelegate` and are calling the `push:didReceivePushNotification:` callback, refer to [the App Center SDK migration guide](migration/ios.md) to migrate your code.

 App Center Push enables you to send push notifications to users of your app from the App Center portal.